 But don’t worry!
-The good news is that laptops have become more energy-efficient over time so these numbers are lower than normal 5 years ago!
+The good news is that laptops have become more energy-efficient over time so these numbers are lower than what was normal 5 years ago!

-How many Watts does a Laptop Use?
+How Many Watts Does A Laptop Use?

 What Uses The Most Wattage on a Laptop?

 Laptops that use AC power will draw more wattage than those that use battery power.
 This is because the AC adapter has to convert the 120-240 volts of electricity from the wall outlet into the lower voltage needed by the laptop.
-So, if you want to save power on your laptop, plug it into a power strip that has an off switch.
+So, if you want to save power on your laptop, plug it into a power strip that has an ON/OFF switch.
 This means you can simply turn off the strip whenever you’re not using your laptop instead of having to unplug the adapter itself!

-How Much Wattage does a Laptop Use Per Hour
+How Much Wattage Does a Laptop Use Per Hour?

 How Many Watts Does a Laptop Charger Use?